-- A local modified governance structure should be maintained by consolidating the current local readiness coalitions into 28 early learning coalitions.
-Early Learning coalitions will provide oversight and accountability for early childhood education at the local level. - Program planning, service coordination, and funding allocations should address the specific needs of each county. - The voting majority of local coalition members should be persons who do not have a substantial financial interest in the design or delivery of school readiness services.
+- A local modified governance structure should be maintained by consolidating the current local readiness coalitions into 28 Early Learning Councils.
+Early Learning Councils will provide oversight and accountability for early childhood education at the local level. - Program planning, service coordination, and funding allocations should address the specific needs of each county. - The voting majority of Early Learning Council members should be persons who do not have a substantial financial interest in the design or delivery of school readiness services.